-Central Lyon Preschool students, who attend the morning session of preschool, may ride the regular bus route to school.
+Central Lyon Preschool students, who attend the morning session of preschool, may ride the regular bus route to school only if they have an older sibling riding the bus.
 Central Lyon will not provide transportation at dismissal time (11:00) for the students who attend the morning sessions.
 For students who attend the afternoon sessions, Central Lyon will not provide transportation to school.
-The afternoon session students may ride the regular bus route home from school.
+The afternoon session students may ride the regular bus route home from school only if they have an older sibling riding the bus.